tkideneb1999/WFCCity/README.md

 - Initialization: Setting up the 3D grid in which the city will be generated
 - Generate Rivers: Snake like algorithm to generate 4 rivers flowing through the city with one sided dilation
 - Solve first Layer: Generates the Layout of the houses by collapsing tiles according to the WFC Algorithm, for the first layer only
-- Generate Houses: Figures out connected elements to establish house islands then subdivides these islands into houses based on House parameters.
-After house division is established, a random height is assigned to a house based on the vertical Grid size.
+- Generate Houses: Figures out Houses via flood fill and adjacency information that has been provided by the Prototypes.
+These islands are then subdivides into smaller houses based on the house size parameters.
-These houses are then solved using WFC indepedepently from one another
+Afterwards, random heights between 2 and the height of the 3D grid are assigned to each house.
+Then each individual house is being solved via Wave Function Collapse.
-- Place Socket Meshes: Places meshes on predefined sockets of the meshes, also tries covering up holes between houses where one house is higher than the other
+- Place Socket Meshes: Places meshes on predefined sockets of the meshes.
+Some of these sockets are specifically placed to give the option to cover up holes, which might occur due to different house heights.

 ## Data Generation
 Generating prototype data for the Algorithm to function properly (adjacency information) is done via a dedicated export plugin in Blender and an importer in Unity.